 |Design with Even Wall Thickness||3D printed parts share many design tips with injection molding, including uniform wall thicknesses.
 A uniform wall thickness will help mitigate any thermal deviations between thick and thin transitions on a part.
 These can be caused by uneven cooling of the part as it is growing or curing.
 Adding ribs, coring, and lattice structures can build strength without increasing thickness to a part.
 One exception is fused deposition modeling (FDM), where infills can be modified to sparse, lattice-like, cross sections which provide similar results.|

 Each 3D printing process has its own size limitations.
 The chart below quickly shows what sizes each platform can print.
-It is important to note that for most processes, building to the maximum size can increase risk to the part and the build due to increased time and layers required.
-A good rule of thumb is parts that fit on 1/6th the build area are more viable for repeated production.
+It is important to note that for most processes, building to the maximum size can increase the risk to the part and the build due to increased time and layers required.
+A good rule of thumb is parts that fit on 1/6th of the build area is more viable for repeated production.

 Most processes can produce parts under 9 inches.
 Platform size can become a restriction for larger parts.

 Physical characteristics, materials selected, and machine platforms each play a role in the price of a 3D printed part.
 Many 3D printing service bureaus offer instant pricing, but may not be transparent on what the major cost drivers are.
 The list below provides a survey-level explanation of 3D printing price drivers.
 These tips can be used for reducing the costs of 3D prints.

 Support structure is unique to 3D printing.
 It is generated along with the part to act as a sacrificial base for overhanging features.
 In many 3D printing processes, the support structure is the same material as the part body.
 Some processes have secondary material which is sometimes soluble, or easier to remove from the part after printing.